jvonk/MIDImike/README.md

 ![Top](media/pcb/top.png)
 ![Bottom](media/pcb/bottom.png)

-Note that the footprint of `PCB1` is mirrored by accident in rev 1.
+Note that the footprint of `PCB1` is mirrored, and `MISO2` and `MOSI2` should be connected in rev 1 of the board.
+These problems are corrected in rev 2.

 ### Bill of materials